Ancient Greek temple: Classical period: canonisation

 Apart from this exception and some examples in the more experimental poleis of Greater Greece, the Classical Doric temple type remained the peripteros.
 Its perfection was a priority of artistic endeavour throughout the Classical period.

-Temple of Zeus, Olympia (460 BCE)
+Temple of Zeus, Olympia (460)

-The canonical solution was found fairly soon by the architect Libon of Elis, who erected the Temple of Zeus at Olympia around 460 BCE.
+The canonical solution was found fairly soon by the architect Libon of Elis, who erected the Temple of Zeus at Olympia around 46.
 With its 6 × 13 columns or 5 × 12 intercolumniations, this temple was designed entirely rationally.
 Its column bays (axis to axis) measured 16 ft, a triglyph + metope 8 ft, a mutulus plus the adjacent space (via) 4 ft, the tile width of the marble roof was 2 ft.
 Its columns are powerful, with only a slight entasis; the echinus of the capitals is already nearly linear at 45°.
 All of the superstructure is affected by curvature.
 The naos measures exactly 3 × 9 column distances (axis to axis), its external wall faces are aligned with the axes of the adjacent columns.